Adaptive generative moment matching networks for improved learning of dependence structures: A synthetic data example: Dependence implied by S P 500 constituents

-We see that the AGMMN-generated samples produce validation MMD values closer to those produced by the true samples than GMMN-generated samples are.
-Furthermore, the AGMMN quasi-random samples achieve validation MMD values that are most concentrated around and most similar to those of the true underlying copula.
+We see that in comparison to GMMN-generated samples, AGMMN-generated samples produce validation MMD values closer to those produced by the true samples.
+Furthermore, AGMMN quasi-random samples achieve validation MMD values that are most concentrated around and most similar to those of the true underlying copula.
 From the validation MMD metric's perspective, AGMMNs achieve better fits than GMMNs, and capture the model's target distribution sufficiently well.

-An interesting question is whether the MC and RQMC estimators support the AGMMNs' superiority observed above in terms of the validation MMD.
-The top right plot of Figure~\ref{fig:sim1} presents boxplots of $B = 50$ realizations of the GMMN MC estimator $\muGMMNMC$ (label ``GMMN PRS''), the GMMN RQMC estimator $\muGMMNRQMC$ (label ``GMMN RQMC''), the AGMMN MC estimator $\muAGMMNMC$ (label ``AGMMN PRS''), the AGMMN RQMC estimator $\muAGMMNRQMC$ (label ``AGMMN RQMC'') and the true copula MC estimator $\mucopMC$ (label ``True PRS'') of the expected payoff $\E(\Psi_3(\bm{X}))$ of the basket call option.
-We also report the \emph{variance-reduction factor (VRF)} of $\muAGMMNRQMC$ with respect to the other estimators considered, which is given by
+An interesting question is whether the MC and RQMC estimators of the two quantities $\mu$ of interest support the AGMMNs' superiority observed above in terms of the validation MMD.
+First, let us focus on the expected payoff of the basket call option.
+The top right plot of Figure~\ref{fig:sim1} presents boxplots of $N = 50$ realizations of the GMMN MC estimator $\muGMMNMC$ (labeled ``GMMN PRS''), the GMMN RQMC estimator $\muGMMNRQMC$ (labeled ``GMMN RQMC''), the AGMMN MC estimator $\muAGMMNMC$ (labeled ``AGMMN PRS''), the AGMMN RQMC estimator $\muAGMMNRQMC$ (labeled ``AGMMN RQMC'') and the true copula MC estimator $\mucopMC$ (labeled ``True PRS'') of the expected payoff of the basket call option.
+We also report the \emph{variance-reduction factor (VRF)} of $\muAGMMNRQMC$ with respect to the other estimators, which is given by

 where $\hat{s}^2(\mudot)$ stands for the sample variance of $\mudot \in \{\muGMMNMC, \muGMMNRQMC, \muAGMMNMC\}$.
 We observe that both $\muAGMMNMC$ and $\muAGMMNRQMC$ can give accurate estimates while neither $\muGMMNMC$ nor $\muGMMNRQMC$ can.
 And $\muAGMMNRQMC$ has the lowest variance among all estimators considered, so is the most precise estimator.